guide

 How much can home insulation help you save on bills?

-One of the other cheapest ways to reduce heat loss is by draught-proofing – and payback is fast with this one, so it makes even more sense if you’re renting.
-Read more about draught-proofing in our blog on reducing your energy bills.
+Insulation costs can vary depending on what you’re having done.
+Much of what you can do could pay for itself within 2 to 5 years.
+One of the cheapest ways to reduce heat loss is by draught-proofing – and payback is fast with this one, so it makes even more sense if you’re renting.

-Home Insulation work and planning permission
+Home insulation work and planning permission

 Most of the time, you won’t need planning permission before carrying out insulation work.
 But if you’re doing external wall insulation, or if you’re planning glazing work in areas where there are conservation schemes, you should check with your local council’s building control department first.